quackscience/.github/profile/README.md

 <img src="https://github.com/user-attachments/assets/9293b13a-2413-455e-900c-188db968c243" />

-# We 💛 DuckDB Extension
+# We 💛 DuckDB Extensions

 Quackscience is a community of DuckDB Extension developers.<br>
 We help each other dream, design and develop fun new extensions.